 Note: The application process saw some minor tweaks back in the 2017 season, so be sure to brush up on the complete process at recreation.gov before sending in your application.

-- There will no longer be alternate group leaders.
-The party leader must carry photo ID and permit.
+- The party leader must carry photo ID and permit.

 - Every member of the group must carry a copy of the valid permit while on trail